Roberto Aguayo: Carolina Panthers

-On October 25, 2017, Aguayo was signed to the Carolina Panthers' practice squad.
-He was released on December 12, 2017.
+On October 25, 2017, Aguayo was signed to the practice squad of the Carolina Panthers.
+He was released on December 12.

 Los Angeles Chargers

 On January 10, 2018, Aguayo signed a reserve/future contract with the Los Angeles Chargers.

-He went perfect in the preseason (3-of-3 on field goals and 6-of-6 on extra points) and kicked the game-winning field goal in the Chargers' final exhibition.
-He was waived on September 1, 2018, after losing the kicking job to Caleb Sturgis.
+He went perfect in the preseason (3-of-3 on field goals and 6-of-6 on extra points) and kicked the game winning field goal in the Chargers' final exhibition.
+Aguayo was waived on September 1, after losing the kicking job to Caleb Sturgis.

 New England Patriots

 Aguayo worked out for the New England Patriots on December 21, 2020.
 On December 26, Aguayo was signed to the Patriots' practice squad after spending nearly two full seasons as a free agent.
 He signed a reserve/future contract on January 4, 2021.
 The Patriots released Aguayo on June 17.
 Aguayo was competing with veteran Nick Folk once again and undrafted free agent Quinn Nordin.